 Sleep disorders could be the root cause of night sweats.
 According to a study in the BMJ Open, night sweats are three times more likely to occur in individuals with untreated sleep apnea.
 Sleep apnea momentarily halts your breathing as your air passageways become blocked, typically waking you up.
 These moments could cause panic and raise your heart rate, leading to more sweat.

-Night sweats are symptomatic of a myriad of autoimmune disorders and could even be indicative of infection.
-Rheumatoid Arthritis, Lupus, Multiple Sclerosis, and Sjogren's Syndrome all count night sweats as symptoms.
+Night sweats are symptomatic of a myriad of autoimmune disorders.
+Rheumatoid arthritis, lupus, multiple sclerosis, and Sjogren's syndrome all have night sweats as symptoms.